DasminX/notes-app/readme.md

 I've published this app on gh-pages, so you can freely enter here:
 *https://dasminx.github.io/notes-app/*

 If you'd like to launch it on your own local machine, no worries!
-You can do it by following the instruction below.
+You can do it by following the instruction [here below](#run-it-on-your-own).

 ---